MasudOsmanmr9/investigation_360/README.md

 # Investigation Project

 ## Overview
 The Investigation project is a web application designed to facilitate the management of investigation requests.
 It allows users to submit requests, and investigators to browse, accept, decline, and submit reports on these requests.
-The application uses JWT for authentication and authorization, ensuring secure access to resources based on user roles.
+The application uses

+### Technologies Used

+The **Investigation Project** leverages the following technologies:

+- **Node.js**: Backend runtime environment for building scalable server-side applications.
+- **Express.js**: Web framework for creating RESTful APIs and handling HTTP requests.
+- **MongoDB**: NoSQL database for storing investigation requests, user data, and reports.
+- **Mongoose**: ODM (Object Data Modeling) library for MongoDB to manage database schemas and queries.
+- **JWT (JSON Web Tokens)**: Used for secure authentication and authorization.
+- **Multer**: Middleware for handling file uploads (e.g., investigator reports).
+- **dotenv**: For managing environment variables securely.
+- **Cors**: Middleware for enabling Cross-Origin Resource Sharing.
+- **Bcrypt.js**: Library for hashing passwords securely.

+These technologies work together to create a secure, scalable, and user-friendly application for managing investigation requests.

 ## Setup Instructions
 1. **Clone the repository:**